 Kick-off project meeting with selected applicants and J-PAL North America – Summer 2018

-On February 26, 2018, from 2–3 PM ET, J-PAL North America will be hosting a webinar to provide additional information on how to apply to the Education, Technology, and Opportunity Innovation Competition and the types of support that will be made available to selected partners.
-Register here.
+On February 26, 2018, from 2–3 PM ET, J-PAL North America hosted a webinar to provide additional information on how to apply to the Education, Technology, and Opportunity Innovation Competition and the types of support that will be made available to selected partners.
+View the webinar here.

 FEATURED J-PAL NORTH AMERICA EDUCATION TECHNOLOGY STUDIES

 Bridging the Digital Divide: A RCT Providing Internet Access to Low-Income Students

 In partnership with the Sprint 1Million Project, researchers will study the effects of providing high-school students with WiFi-enabled devices on learning outcomes.
 Results from this study will be used to inform policies that aim to provide internet and digital devices to low-income students.
 Read more here.

 Evaluating the Big Word Club: Providing Digital Content to Reduce the Word Gap

 Researchers will partner with school districts around the country to evaluate the Big Word Club, which provides digital content aimed at reducing the word gap for students in early childhood.
 Read more here.